S-Docker/Simple-2D-Animator/README.md

 Allows simple 2D animations to be created quickly and efficiently without the use of Animator or Animation components using only 3 lines of code.

+The only requirement is to make sure that any sprites you wish to use are located within "Assets/Resources/Sprites" folder.

 ## Step 1
 Add the Simple2DAnimator.cs to your desired GameObject, the script will create a Sprite Renderer if one is not present.